About Us|Contact Us|Media Centre|News|Careers|Client Area

 If you have been granted a Working Holiday Visa for Australia, you do not need an ETA visa to enter the country.

-If you have another visa pending (for example a visa under the General Skilled Migration program) you should be careful not to apply for an ETA around the same time as your application is processed through the Australian Department of Immigration and Citizenship.
+If you have another visa pending (for example a visa under the General Skilled Migration program) you should be careful not to apply for an ETA around the same time as your application is processed through the Australian Department of Immigration and Border Protection.
 Your application for temporary ETA could affect the status of your permanent visa.

 You are strongly advised to take out private health/travel insurance to cover yourself in Australia as medical treatment can be very expensive.
-Visa Bureau can recommend our specially selected partner, Columbus Direct who will be able to provide a competitive quotation for comprehensive travel insurance, with a 10% discount available exclusively to Visa Bureau clients.
+Visa Bureau can recommend our specially selected partner, Columbus Direct who will be able to provide a competitive quotation for comprehensive travel insurance, with a 15% discount available exclusively to Visa Bureau clients.